 - 1. Mount the mounting rail!
 Please consider that a clearance from the middle of the mounting rail of at least 80mm above and 80mm below exist. - 2.
-Mount your head module such as CPU or field bus coupler. - 3.
-Before mounting the periphery modules you have to remove the bus cover at the right side of the head module by pulling it forward.
+Mount your head module such as CPU or field bus coupler. - Before mounting the periphery modules you have to remove the bus cover at the right side of the head module by pulling it forward.
 Keep the cover for later mounting.

-- 4. For mounting turn the locking lever of the module upwards until it engages. - 5.
-For mounting place the module to the module installed before and push the module to the mounting rail guided by the strips at the upper and lower side of the module. - 6.
+- 5. For mounting place the module to the module installed before and push the module to the mounting rail guided by the strips at the upper and lower side of the module. - 6.
 Turn the locking lever of the periphery module downward, again.